secarrel/Bike_Park_ecommerce/README.md

 #### Checkout Success
 This page outlines the order details and confirms that the order was successful.
 A toast show displaying the order number and an email is sent to the email address listed with the order.
 A 'keep shopping' button makes it easy for the user to navigate back to the activities page and find more activities to book!

+Unfortunately, even after multiple attempts, I couldn't change the colour of the text in the stripe card input field, and on the dark background, the text wasn't visible.
+So for the sake of UX and accessibility, I made the background colour of this field white, despite it not fitting the theme of the site.

 ![checkout success](docs/readme_images/checkout/success.png)

 [back to features navigation](#features)